open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ```

-## 5. Access the Enterprise OPA API
+## 5. Access the EOPA API

-### Connecting to the Enterprise OPA API using `kubectl port-forward`
+### Connecting to the EOPA API using `kubectl port-forward`

 :::note
 This method is only really suitable for local testing.
 :::

-First, run the following command to forward port 8181 on your local machine to the Enterprise OPA API:
+First, run the following command to forward port 8181 on your local machine to the EOPA API:

 ```shell-session
 # terminal-command